huangxinping/Qwen1.5-0.5B-h-world-webui/README.md

-# An 18+ novel generator with streamlit.
+# An 18+ novel generator creadted with streamlit.

-❌❌❌ Warning: If you are under 18 years old, please do not use this tool. ❌❌❌
+❌❌❌ Warning: If you are under 18 years old, please don't use this tool. ❌❌❌

-## Install Dependencies
+## Dependencies Installation
 ```
 pip install -r requirements.txt
 ```

-## Run
+## Quick Start
 ```
 streamlit run webui.py
 ```

-## Usage

-Click the "开始生成" button to generate a new paragraph.
+*Click the "开始生成" button to generate a new paragraph.*

 ## Limitations